-No. Topic Recommendation Justification they control for factors such as weather and the effects of other wildfire mitigation programs to explain how ignition reductions can reasonably be attributed to specific mitigation efforts. weather impacts, the interaction of new and existing programs, and plain luck.
-9 Communication and Community Outreach The utilities should expand on the already recognized communication platforms and services for HFTD customers who have to deal with EPSS and PSPS outages possibly with an outage app unique to the HFTD areas and communities.
-Additionally, the utilities should each create a readily observable website with information pared down to be easily understood and informative enough to the customer and stakeholders to make better decisions concerning their response to the elevated risk.
-The utilities have at their disposal a myriad of resources that predict whether an EPSS event is most likely to occur, or the conditions of a PSPS will be implemented.
+No. Торіс Recommendation Justification they control for factors such as weather and the effects of other wildfire mitigation programs to explain how ignition reductions can reasonably be attributed to specific mitigation efforts. specific mitigation effort on ignition reduction.
+8 Communication and Community Outreach When the utilities are aware of conditions that may either trigger enhanced powerline safety settings (EPSS)/fast curve ^{ix} outages or have already triggered such outages, they should communicate this information where feasible on their website to the same stakeholders and partners that they would communicate with for PSPS events.
+This includes but is not limited to public safety partners and local governments, as well as stakeholders and customers.
+Even if the EPSS/fast curve outage events are short-lived, they may still have consequences that can impact the safety and well-being of local residents and the operations of businesses, including critical industry sectors.
+The utilities should communicate how customers may be affected including the likely duration of the impacts.
+9 Communication and Community Outreach The utilities should expand on the already recognized communication platforms and services for HFTD customers affected by EPSS and PSPS outages.
+This notification may occur, for example, via an outage app unique to the HFTD areas and communities.
+Additionally, the utilities should each create a readily available website with information pared down to be easily understood yet informative The utilities have at their disposal a myriad of resources that predict whether an EPSS event is most likely to occur, or the conditions of a PSPS will be implemented.
 Within those critical and most likely effected communities, the utilities have an opportunity to create a method of communication in real time.

-The business of managing or how the risk of managing or how the risk of managing wildfire ignitions and possible damage, while providing reliable electric service is still a somewhat mystery to many outside of the utilities.
+No. Торіс Recommendation Justification enough to the customer and stakeholders, to assist in their response to elevated wildfire risk in HFTD areas.
+The business of managing wildfire ignitions and possible damage, while providing reliable electric service, is opaque to members of the public.
 The amount of information available can be overwhelming and the ability to understand how it applies to any one customer's expectation of reliable electric service is still a difficult subject to bridge.
-With a more understandable

-No. Topic Recommendation Justification

-overview of the

-mitigation strategies

-and triggers, coupled

-with the programs to

-mitigate the burdens of

-unintended outages.
+With a more understandable overview of the mitigation strategies and triggers, coupled with clear information about the programs to mitigate the burdens of unintended outages, customers can gain greater levels of awareness of the utilities' wildfire mitigation efforts.